vhive-serverless/vSwarm/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# vHive Benchmarking Suite
+# vSwarm - Serverless Benchmarking Suite

-Welcome!
-This repository presents a collection of ready-to-run serverless benchmarks, each typically consisting of a number of interconnected serverless functions, and with a general focus on realistic data-intensive workloads.
+Welcome! vSwarm is a collection of ready-to-run serverless benchmarks, each typically consisting of a number of interconnected serverless functions, and with a general focus on realistic data-intensive workloads.